 Case Cost Financing (Case Cost) allows plaintiffs’ attorneys to have their case expenses paid as they pursue justice for their clients.
-Lawsuits are very expensive to litigate and depending on the kind of case, it can be months or years before a final outcome.
+Lawsuits are very expensive to litigate and depending on the kind of case, it can be years before a final outcome.
 Once an attorney decides to represent a client, the bills start to mount.
 While a case proceeds in court, plaintiffs’ attorneys need to find a way to get those bills paid.
 Most attorneys have a multitude of cases they are litigating, so those expenses can run into the high six figures quickly.

 Traditional lenders like banks and credit unions are reluctant to finance plaintiffs’ law firms because of typically stringent funding standards.
-Traditional lenders far too often simply don’t understand the ebbs and flows of a plaintiffs’ attorney’s contingency fee practice and are thus unwilling to offer meaningful financing.
+Traditional lenders often simply don’t understand the ebbs and flows of a plaintiffs’ attorney’s contingency fee practice and are thus unwilling to offer meaningful financing.